Friday:

 Has brought his second speeding fine.

-I laugh - I’ll see him Sunday
+I laugh - I’ll see

 He’ll try to keep out of trouble until then.